AhmetErenLapanta/nanoagent/README.md

 A minimal AI coding agent in a few hundred lines — no framework, no magic.

-**Agents are not magic.** Behind the complex frameworks, an agent is fundamentally three things: a loop, a tool dispatch table, and an event stream.
-The model never touches your filesystem — it only *asks* for things to happen, and your code makes them happen.
+Behind the complex frameworks, an agent is fundamentally three things: a loop, a tool dispatch table, and an event stream.

+The model never touches your filesystem — it only *asks*, and your code makes things happen.

 `nanoagent` is the smallest honest implementation of that idea, built directly on the Anthropic API with no framework in between.